NGX Offers to Support Nigerian Firms to Set up Subsidiaries in W’African Countries

 “We also have many of our quoted companies such as Dangote Cement, First Bank, Zenith Bank, Access Bank, Ecobank and others which have established subsidiaries in several other West African countries and we are always available as an exchange to encourage and assist companies which have similar plans.”

-Kwairanga said he was hopeful that the summit would come up with implementable ideas and frameworks for reducing trade barriers between West African countries, easing the procedures for African companies who wish to set up subsidiaries in neighbouring countries and easing inter country movements for citizens of the sub-region without compromising security.
+Kwairanga was hopeful that the summit would come up with implementable ideas and frameworks for reducing trade barriers between West African countries, easing the procedures for African companies who wish to set up subsidiaries in neighbouring countries and ease inter-country movements for citizens of the sub-region without compromising security.

 “I am confident that if we can come up with policies and plans that lead to a meaningful increase in trade and commercial interactions between countries of the sub region, we will accelerate economic growth and development for our individual countries and the region as a whole,” he said.